Wyoming vs. New Mexico NCAA Football Odds, Plays and Insights | October 23, 2021

 - Wyoming's games this year have gone over the total in two out of five opportunities (40%).

-- Wyoming is 1-0-1 against the spread and 2-0 overall when the team churns out more than 362 yards.
+- In games that Wyoming churns out more than 362.0 yards, the team is 1-0-1 against the spread and 2-0 overall.

-- The Cowboys have turned the ball over three more times (11 total) than the Lobos have forced a turnover (8) this season.
+- The Cowboys have turned the ball over 11 times this season, three more turnovers than the Lobos have forced (8).

 - Find the latest spread and moneyline odds for Wyoming at SISportsbook.